 A word about ice cream: if shooting a dessert which includes a scoop of ice cream: pre-scoop, then freeze it in a container.
 This will delay its melting, some what, during the shoot.

 The best time for a food photo-shoot is a day when you have neither to prepare nor to serve a meal.
-But that’s rarely possible, and not very practical.
+But for Josephine Cooks, I know that’s rarely possible, and not very practical.

 The next best, and most practical time, is either the day you prepare your meal, or the day you serve your meal (keep in mind, many dishes taste better the day after resting/marinating in the fridge), but, unless you’re an old pro at cooking for *Josephine (and I know some of you are), probably NOT the day when you have to do both preparation and serving.